 - Spend Saturday attending the graduation ceremony.
-Cry as you hug and say goodbye to students you taught for 4 years.
+Cry as you hug and say goodbye to students you taught for four years.
 This is a bittersweet day.

-- Spend Sunday doing the laundry you haven’t had time to do for 3 weeks.
+- Spend Sunday doing the laundry you haven’t had time to do for three weeks.

 - Finalize end-of-year grades while answering 32 emails from parents who would not previously return your calls for two months.

 - Grade late finals of students who went on vacations during final exams and came back to take them late.

 - Turn in grades, file 1,000 handouts to re-use next year, clean desks, remove posters from walls (as if they were going to paint), remove everything from bookshelves, stack desks, chairs, inventory the room, and get 37 signatures from people you cannot find in order to check out.